What 2025 Taught Us About Staying the Course

 A Year of Headlines (and Resilience):

-Let's look at what investors faced in 2025.
-The chart below shows the market's path through the year, along with the major news events that made people nervous.
+Let's take a closer look at what investors faced in 2025.
+The chart below shows the market's path throughout the year, alongside the major news events that made many people nervous.

 Chart: Market Events of 2025.
 This chart tracks the MSCI All Country World Index throughout 2025.
 Notice how the market dropped sharply in early April when tariffs were announced.
 But it recovered and kept climbing.
 By year's end, global stocks finished up over 22%.
 The headlines that seemed so important?
 They were just noise along the way.